lawrennd/old_talks/_ml/includes/linear-regression-hessian.md

 \subsection{Hessian Matrix}

-\notes{We can also compute the *Hessian* matrix, the curvature of the loss function.
-We simply take the second derivative of the loss function with respect to the parameter vector,}
+\notes{We can also compute the [Hessian matrix](https://en.wikipedia.org/wiki/Hessian_matrix), the curvature of the loss function.
+To do this we take the second derivative of the loss function with respect to the parameter vector,}
 $$
 \frac{\text{d}^2}{\text{d}\mappingVector \text{d}\mappingVector^\top} \errorFunction(\mappingVector) = 2\designMatrix^\top\designMatrix.
 $$